hyeok719/CPFA/CONTRIBUTING.md

 Open an Issue or submit a Pull Request at any time.
 Bug reports, improvements, questions, and suggestions are all welcome.

+✔ 7) Branching Model
+The main branch is protected for code stability.
+All feature development must be done in short-lived feature branches.
+Direct commits to main are not allowed.
+All changes must be merged through a Pull Request (PR).

+✔ 8) Pull Request Management (PR hygiene)
+Link the related Issue when creating a PR (e.g., “Closes #12”).
+Request at least one reviewer before merging.
+Ensure that all automated checks (tests, lint, CI workflows) pass before merging.

 ## Running Tests

 ```python